HcroakerDev/GWT_Project/README.md

 # Angular/Node App
-A trial project for GWT.
+A simple angular and node full stack app.
 Which consist of a rest-api and an angular app running on a node server.

 ## Prerequisites
 Before starting the server, the database must be setup.
 The script to create the database table can be found under